moodle/devdocs/community/policies/codingstyle/index.md

 ### Class declarations

 - Classes must be named according to Moodle's naming conventions.
-- Classes must go under their respective "component/classes" dir to get the benefits of autoloading and [[Coding style#Namespaces|namespacing]].
+- Classes must go under their respective "component/classes" dir to get the benefits of autoloading and [namespacing](#namespaces).
 There aren't such luxuries out from there.
 - Each php file will contain only one class (or interface, or trait...).
 Unless it's part of old APIs where multi-artifact files were allowed.
 - The brace should always be written on the line beside the class name.
 - Every class must have a documentation block that conforms to the PHPDocumentor standard.
 - All code in a class must be indented with 4 spaces.
 - Placing additional code ("side-effects") in class files is only permitted to require artifacts not provided via autoloading (old classes or libs out from the "classes" directories and not loaded by Moodle's bootstrap).
-In those cases, the use of the [[Coding style#Require_.2F_include|MOODLE_INTERNAL check]] will be required.
+In those cases, the use of the [`MOODLE_INTERNAL` check](#require--include) will be required.

 : An example: